Jisumix/jwtapp/README.md

-# jwtapp
+# JWTApp

-A test project of JWT
+JWPApp is a research project to utilize [Spring Security](http://projects.spring.io/spring-security/) and [JWT](https://jwt.io) for application authentication and authorization.